terrisage/GettingAndCleaningData/README.md

 - Tidy dataset named tidydata.txt with the average of each variable for each activity and each subject, and
 - Codebook named CodeBook.md which describes the complete list of all the data, showing the name of each variable, the values the variable takes, and a description of how that variable is operationalized.

-Two files, run_analysis.R and Codebook.md are described in more detail below.
+Three files, run_analysis.R, Codebook.md, and tidydata.txt are described in more detail below.

 ## run_analysis.R